San Sebastián Cathedral

 The Cathedral of the Good Shepherd (Artzain Onaren katedrala, Catedral del Buen Pastor de San Sebastián) located in the city of San Sebastián, Gipuzkoa, Basque Country, Spain.
-It is the seat of the suffragan Diocese of San Sebastián and subordinated to the Archdiocese of Pamplona y Tudela.
+It is the seat of the Diocese of San Sebastián, a suffragan see to the Archdiocese of Pamplona y Tudela.
 The most remarkable religious building of San Sebastián, it is endowed with a strong verticality and is the largest in Gipuzkoa.
 Its construction took place in the last years of the 19th century in a Historicist Neo-Gothic style.
 The church, dedicated to the Good Shepherd, has held the rank of cathedral since 1953.

 History

 In 1881 a Royal Order created a new parish division in San Sebastián.
 This new division included the creation of a parish, claimed for years by locals in the southern part of the city, which later became known as the "Ensanche of Amara".
 In August 1887 the City Council gave an area between the river Urumea and Beach of La Concha, occupied by sand dunes and marshes, to build the church.
 Until it was finished, the spiritual needs of the local congregation were met by a provisional parish, dedicated to the Sacred Heart of Jesus.
 Opened in March 1888, this rudimentary church was made of wood and was between Loiola and Príncipe Streets.